 The view of windswept Kali Gandaki valley, big spaces around Kagbeni and prominent ridges, excessive mountains provide a mind-blowing experience.
-The sky is a shiny blue contrasting with the red, yellow and grey of the wind-eroded cliffs.
+And the equally important shiny blue sky contrasting with the red, yellow, and grey of the wind-eroded cliffs.
 In the late morning, the wind receives up and buffets you as you walk further into this parched land of wondrous beauty.

-For those who love challenges, Mustang Trek would be the enormous and adventures’ trekking as travelling around the challenging trail off the Tibetans path round the Trans-Himalaya area of Nepal makes it possible.
+For those who love challenges, Mustang Trek would be the enormous and adventures’ trekking as traveling around the challenging trail of the Tibetans path round the Trans-Himalaya area of Nepal makes it possible.

 Duration: 17 Days

-Group Size: Minimum 2 pax
+Group Size: Minimum of two pax

 Max.
 Altitude: Drakmar (3810 m/12500ft)